riodelphino/zk-snacks-explorer.nvim/README.md

 - Tree style like `Snacks.explorer`
 - Displays the title instead of the filename
-- Shows git and diagnostics sign icons
-- Search by the title
+- Search by filename and title
+- Shows Git icons
+- Shows Diagnostics icons
-- Watch for files and directories (add/modify/rename/delete)
+- Watch for files and directories changing.
-- Sort can be cahnged
+- Sorters selector
+- Queries selector
 - Built-in and custom Sorters
 - Built-in and custom Queries
 - Built-in and custom Actions